hellolinz/zlin0379-tracker/README.md

 ### Record a game

 Use the navigation bar on the left or the buttons in the about page to navigate to games page.
 Press the "Record Game" button and fill out the form to add a entry of a recent game.
+By inputting the data, you can keep track of your in-game data such as CS / min, Vision Score and Damage / min.

 ![alt text](public/img/add-games.gif)

 ### Setting a goal

 Similar to recording a game, navigate to the goals page and fill out the form.
+In this function, you can set up to 3 types of goals that you wish to achieve: CS / min, Damage / min and Vision Score.
+The progress of your goals will be calculated based on your average game statistics.

 ![alt text](public/img/add-goals.gif)